 Brand concept examples

 You can build a brand concept or product concept for any type of brand.
-Here’s an example of a B2B brand concept.
+Here’s a B2B brand concept example.

-The same brand concept model also works for healthcare brands
+Here is a brand concept example that works for healthcare brands

-It can work for build a brand concept for a tech brand:
+Here is a brand concept example for a tech brand:

 While this helps with HOW to write a concept, ask Beloved Brands how we can help really bring the concepts to life with a workshop with your team as well as the writing of the final concept options.
 We promise to bring magic to the concept which will help get you into the right positioning.

 You will find this type of thinking in my book, Beloved Brands.

 I wrote my book, Beloved Brands, as the playbook for how to build a brand your consumers will love.